Romson-Niega/romson-niega/README.md

 ### I'm Romson, and welcome to my GitHub!

-I am a dedicated learner of all things Networking and cyber security.
+I am a dedicated learner of all things networking and cyber security.
 Plus a genuinely happy person.

-- I’m currently working on network infrastructure, server administration, network security, and automation.
+- I’m currently working with the networking team on network infrastructure, server administration, network security, and automation.
 - I'm currently employeed: https://isd.lacounty.gov
 - How to reach me: https://www.linkedin.com/in/romson-niega/

-- Hard Skills: Information Security, Network Security, Web Application Security, Python, Bash
+- Hard Skills: Information Security, Network Security, Web Application Security, Cisco iOS, Firewall, VLAN, Python, Bash
 - Soft Skills: Communication, Analytical Skills, Problem Solving, Critical Thinking, Multitasking, Ethics
 <!--
 **Romson-Niega/romson-niega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.